bran and muesli buttermilk rusks with seeds

 • In a separate bowl lightly beat the eggs, add the sunflower oil and buttermilk and mix

-• make a well in the dry mixture and pour in all the liquid and mix together with a wooden spoon until all combined (its a very sticky situation and you could use your hands but I persevere with the spoon)
+• make a well in the dry mixture and pour in all the liquid (including the melted butter) and mix together with a wooden spoon until all combined (its a very sticky situation and you could use your hands but I persevere with the spoon)

 • Spread the mixture into the 2 baking trays (with sides) and bake in the oven for 30 minutes until golden brown.